 “It’s clear that Indonesia and Australia have more issues that unite them than divide them,” says Mr Harold Mitchell AC, Chairman of The Australia-Indonesia Centre.

-The research report on the perceptions of Indonesians and Australians finds that both countries share similar views on trade and business with 65% of Indonesians saying Australia is an important trading partner and 50% of Australians believing that growing trade would make a big difference in improving the bilateral relationship.
+The research report on the perceptions of Indonesians and Australians finds that both countries share similar views on trade and business with 65 per cent of Indonesians saying Australia is an important trading partner and 50 per cent of Australians believing that growing trade would make a big difference in improving the bilateral relationship.